Martian Empires: Earth invades Mars

 Martian Empires is a set of fast-play, big battles rules for Victorian Science Fiction games.
 The rules cover the Martian Cephalod invasion of Earth in 1880, and the corresponding British invasion of Mars led by General Gordon, and the Scramble for Mars by other European powers.
 Inspired by Huzzah!, the rules have been rewritten to eliminate bookkeeping.

 Updates are available on the Gladiator Miniatures and Fighting 15s Facebook pages at www.facebook.com/gladiatorminiatures/ and www.facebook.com/Fighting15s/ plus there is a dedicated Facebook group for Martian Empires at https://www.facebook.com/groups/699293393894929/.
 Martian Empires also has space on the All Quiet on the Martian Front forum at http://aqmf.freeforums.net/

-The Venus Expedition, a supplement detailing the lizardmen inhabitants of Venus with scenarios, plus FAQs and errata for Martian Empires, is available free of charge on the Fighting 15s site.
+The Venus Expedition, a supplement detailing the lizardmen inhabitants of Venus with scenarios, plus FAQs and errata for Martian Empires, is available in PDF format free of charge on the Fighting 15s site.
 It will shortly be available on Wargame Vault as a “pay what you want” PDF.

 Martian Empires uses the Huzzah! orders system, whereby leaders (characters) give units orders to advance, retire, manoeuvre or deploy, with success being based on the character’s Command Factor.
 Units may receive multiple orders each turn, up to the point where a character fails an order or moves onto another unit.
 Armies with good leaders quite simply get more done.